Welcome to the Eisenhower Drive

 The new roadway will be a controlled access roadway.
 This type of roadway provides limited or no direct access to adjacent properties and has only a few intersections with local roads.
 The purpose for this type of roadway is to maintain efficient traffic on the new alignment and limit the number of locations where cars must slow down to exit the roadway or to allow for cars entering the roadway.

-Project updates will be posted to the project website, www.EisenhowerDriveExtension.com as they become available.
+Project updates will be posted in the project website, www.EisenhowerDriveExtension.com as they become available.
 The public can sign up for emails and submit questions on the website as well.
-As the project advances, there will be another public open house where the public will have opportunities to learn more about the project and provide feedback to the design team.

 Thank you for visiting the Eisenhower Drive Extension Project Website!
 Please check back for more details and project updates.

 If you have questions regarding the Eisenhower Drive Extension Project, please submit your inquiry.